Ditectrev/DP-203/README.md

 ![Question 151](images/question151.jpg)

 - [x] Type: Tumbling window.
-Additional properties: Recurrence: 30 minutes, Start time: 2021-01-01100:00, Delay: 2 minutes.
+Additional properties: Recurrence: 30 minutes, Start time: 2021-01-01T00:00, Delay: 2 minutes.
 - [ ] Type: Schedule.
-Additional properties: Recurrence: 30 minutes, Start time: 2021-01-01100:00, Delay: 2 minutes.
+Additional properties: Recurrence: 30 minutes, Start time: 2021-01-01T00:00, Delay: 2 minutes.
 - [ ] Type: Schedule.
-Additional properties: Tumbling window.
+Additional properties: Prefix: /in/, Event: created.
-- [ ] Type: Recurrence: 30 minutes, Start time: 2021-01-01100:00, Delay: 2 minutes.
-Additional properties: Tumbling window.
+- [ ] Type: On-demand.
+Additional properties: Recurrence: 30 minutes, Start time: 2021-01-01T00:00.

 ### You are creating an Azure Data Factory data flow that will ingest data from a CSV file, cast columns to specified types of data, and insert the data into a table in an Azure Synapse Analytic dedicated SQL pool.
 The CSV file contains three columns named username, comment, and date.
 The data flow already contains the following: A source transformation.
 A Derived Column transformation to set the appropriate types of data.
 A sink transformation to land the data in the pool.
 You need to ensure that the data flow meets the following requirements: All valid rows must be written to the destination table.
 Truncation errors in the comment column must be avoided proactively.
 Any rows containing comment values that will cause truncation errors upon insert must be written to a file in blob storage.
 Which two actions should you perform?